BakSnn/BakSnn/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nikita
 ==============================================================================================================================

 Front-end developer
 -------------------

-My journey into the world of programming began in my school years, when I plunged headlong into learning Python.
-When I entered the university, my academic knowledge expanded to languages such as C++, Java and Python.
-However, JavaScript really captivated me, drawing me into the dynamic landscape of web development.
-I am currently focused on mastering React and React Native, driven by an unwavering passion for creating innovative and user-friendly applications.
-This ongoing commitment reflects my commitment to stay on the cutting edge of technology and offer effective solutions in the ever-evolving field of software development.
+My journey into the world of programming began in my school years, when I started learning Python.
+When I entered the university, my knowledge expanded to languages such as C++, Java and Python.
+However, JavaScript really fascinated me, drawing me into the dynamic landscape of web development.
+I am currently focused on mastering React and React Native.

 * ✉️  You can contact me at [https://t.me/baksnnn](mailto:https://t.me/baksnnn)
 * 🧠  I'm learning React and ReactNative